 Spackle is another product that will fill nail and screw holes, as well as dings, dents, cracks, and other defects and mars in walls – drywall, plaster, and even wood.
 It’s a different animal than painter’s putty, though.

 Its composition is gypsum dust (hydrated calcium sulphate) and glue.
 In fact, there is a gypsum quarry just down the road from where these words are being typed right now.
 Plaster is also made from gypsum dust.
-Driving by the quarry is to drive through the white dust that floats from the grinding house where the quarried gypsum is processed.

 Drywall mud, also called joint compound, is also made from gypsum but differs from spackle.
-It smooths out corners and joints in drywall as it is hung in new buildings and homes and dries much more slowly than spackle.
+It smooths out corners and joints in the drywall as it is hung in new buildings and homes and dries much more slowly than spackle.

-In fact, spackle will dry in about 30 minutes and be ready for sanding and smoothing flush with the wall where the hole or crack is being filled.
 On the other hand, the joint compound will take up to 24 hours to dry for either the next coat of joint compound or for sanding and readying for painting or hanging wallpaper.

 Spackle comes in different versions, some even for use outdoors.
 But for the purposes of this piece, we are talking about distinguishing between the two products when used indoors.

 Spackle for indoor use is a good choice for filling holes in drywall because it resists shrinkage and is intended for use in filling smaller holes.
 For larger holes, sealing joints, or smoothing corners in drywall installations, joint compound is a better choice.
-A plaster trowel is a better choice of tool to apply than a putty knife, which has been designed for use with – you guessed it – putty.

 Differences and Distinctions Between Painter’s Putty and Spackle